 SECTION 4.
 The remaining 7 lottery teams and the 4 teams knocked out in round one of the playoffs will be in a random drawing using the Arizona Powerball’s five white balls (range 1-69) in the order they are pulled (VIDEO).
-If a team’s range comes up more than once in selecting the teams, it will be skipped that day.
-For day one, balls 1-66 will be used, with each of the 11 teams having 6 chances.
+For day one, each of the 11 teams will be randomly assigned 6 balls each.
+There will be 3 balls assigned “NO WINNER”.
+Duplicate balls selected for a team will be ignored.
 Depending on how many picks are decided on day one, the chances will be evenly distributed for day 2.
 This process will be repeated until picks 2-12 have been decided.
 The 4 teams that made it to the Conference Finals will be teams 13-16 in order of lowest winning percentage to highest.
 The draft will continue with all odd-numbered rounds being the same as round 1 including the lottery pick.
 The even-numbered rounds will be the exact opposite of round 1.

 ARTICLE XI: TEAM ROSTER